 Sherman Oaks is a neighborhood located in the southern portion of the San Fernando Valley, surrounded by Van Nuys and Valley Glen to the north, Valley Village to the northeast, Studio City to the east, West Hollywood to the southeast, Beverly Crest and Bel-Air to the south, Brentwood to the southwest, Encino to the west, and the Sepulveda Basin Wildlife Reserve to the northwest.
-For this episode I was joined by frequent traveling companion, Shimbles.
-It was a hot day, yet, for unknown reasons, he kept rolling up the windows so that he could listen to and sing along with the hits of Sugar Ray, Smashmouth and Collective Soul videos on his iPhone.
+For this episode, I was joined by my frequent traveling companion, Tim Shimbles.
+It was a hot day, yet, for unknown reasons, he kept rolling up the windows so that he could listen to and sing along with the hits of Sugar Ray, Smashmouth, and Collective Soul videos on his iPhone.

 In 1924, Mulholland Drive opened, envisioned as a scenic road that would allow travelers along the Santa Monica Mountains to see stunning panoramas of the enormous Southland sprawl connecting Point Mugu to Griffith Park.
 In 1927, Sherman subdivided his land and mansions began springing up in the woody hills over the next two decades.

 Businesses began to spring up along Ventura Blvd in the late ’40s and ’50s.
-With the last traces of Hollywood glamour overwhelmed by filth, acridity and decay in the suddenly scuzzy neighborhood, the studios mostly moved over the mountains to the Valley.
-Many celebrities moved to Sherman Oaks; in the 1940s, Bing Crosby, Mary Astor, Richard Arlen and W.C.
+With the last traces of Hollywood glamour overwhelmed by filth, acidity, and decay in the suddenly scuzzy neighborhood, the film studios mostly moved over the mountains to the Valley.
+Many celebrities moved to Sherman Oaks; in the 1940s, Bing Crosby, Mary Astor, Richard Arlen, and W.C.
 Fields were among the well-known actors with homes there.
 In the 1950s, the mass exodus of television and film production facilities and celebrities to the San Fernando Valley continued, leaving Hollywood the post-apocalyptic stink hole/disappointing tourist trap it remains today.

 As a result of the influx of studio types, Sherman Oaks was sullied with their tawdry ways.
 The mid-century period that many older people often fondly speak of as the good old days witnessed its fair share of unsavory events.
-On February 11th, 1954, “a film studio talent scout was bludgeoned to death with a billet of firewood … and his body, hands and feet tightly bound, stuffed into a bedroom closet of his Sherman Oaks home.”
+On 11 February 1954, “a film studio talent scout was bludgeoned to death with a billet of firewood … and his body, hands and feet tightly bound, stuffed into a bedroom closet of his Sherman Oaks home.”
 A month later, Sherman Oaks resident Donald B. Nelson was accused of stealing $5,000 of Schlitz beer.
-On April 16th, 1955, Susan Hayward was found unconscious on the living room floor of her Sherman Oaks home after having overdosed on sleeping pills in an attempted suicide.
-On the night of December 2, 1959, Mafioso Mickey Cohen ordered a hit on Jack “the Enforcer” Whalen, the Valley’s biggest bookie at the time, on Ventura Blvd.
-(The Valley has long been the primary operating center of the Mafia.)
+On 16 April 1955, Susan Hayward was found unconscious on the living room floor of her Sherman Oaks home after having overdosed on sleeping pills in an attempted suicide.
+On the night of 2 December 1959, Mafioso Mickey Cohen ordered a hit on Jack “the Enforcer” Whalen, the Valley’s biggest bookie at the time, on Ventura Blvd.
+(The Valley has long been the primary operating center of the Mafia).

 In 1990, in what some Sherman Oaksians considered the heist of the century, a 20-foot high inflatable chicken was stolen from atop an El Pollo Loco.